boltops-tools/terraspace-docs/_docs/intro/how-terraspace-works.md

     terraform init
     terraform apply

-Once you're in the `.terraspace-cache folder`, it's regular terraform at that point.
+Once you're in the `.terraspace-cache` folder, it's regular terraform at that point.

 ## HCL ERB Templating: A little extra power